Patrick Bertoletti: 2014

 He set a record for most milk consumed in an hour by drinking 2.5 usgal.

 2015

 He won the 2015 Wing Bowl by eating 444 wings in 26 minutes.

 2022

 After a 10 year retirement from the Nathan's Hot Dog Eating Contest, Bertoletti returned to the competition, eating 33.5 HDB in ten minutes to finish fifth.

+2024

+On March 3, 2024 Bertoletti placed 5th in the Inaugural Eating Uranus Fudge Galactic Championship at Uranus, Missouri.
+He gulped down 7.75 pounds of chocolate fudge in eight minutes.

+After not competing in 2023, Bertoletti returned to the Nathan's Hot Dog Eating Contest in 2024.
+He captured his first victory in the event by eating 58 hot dogs and buns in 10 minutes for the Mustard Belt title.